0cjs/sedoc/8bit/fm-7.md

 Video Outputs
 -------------

+See [DIN Connectors](../hw/din-connector.md) for pin numbering details.

-This is copied directly from lgreen's page; he in turn received it from a Japanese FM-8 user on the Internet.
+This is what lgreen received from "a Japanese FM-8 user on the Internet."

-    COLOR CRT (DIN8):

-           x
-        7     6
-           8
-      3         1

-        5     4
-           2
+#### Color CRT: 8-pin DIN 270° (horseshoe, not "U")

     1: +12V
     2: GND